-Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training on behaviour management approaches with the aim of developing our school ethos In 2022-2023, Sutton Green developed behaviour throughout the school.
+Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training on trauma-informed behaviour management approaches to develop our school ethos In 2023-2024 Sutton Green developed behaviour throughout the school.
 This priority builds on the implementation of trauma-informed approaches and education around self-regulation.
-We have identified the need to develop areas within the school building and outdoors to support the trauma informed approach and SEND behaviour 1 & 2 Embedding principles of good practice set out in the DfE's guidance on working together to improve school attendance.
-The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-2
+We have received outreach support and training from Specialist settings to extend teacher knowledge and introduce sensory.
+We have identified the need to develop areas within the school building and outdoors to support the trauma-informed approach and SEND behaviour.
+6